liberocks/lowdash/README.md

 [![Contributors](https://img.shields.io/github/contributors/liberocks/lowdash)](https://github.com/liberocks/lowdash/graphs/contributors)
 [![License](https://img.shields.io/github/license/liberocks/lowdash)](./LICENSE)

-**liberocks/lowdash** is a utility library to manipulate array and object
+**liberocks/lowdash** is a Lodash inspired utility library to manipulate array and object

 ## ⚠️ Disclaimer
 This project is still in heavy development and not ready for production use.